An Average Case NP-Complete Graph Coloring Problem: Basic Concepts and Claims.

 \subsection{Random Inversion Problems and Reductions.}

-We use a constructive version of NP: the witnesses must be explicitly produced.
-It is convenient to refer to them in the {\em inversion} form: for an algorithm {$f$} with {$|w|=|f(w)|^{O(1)}$}, given an instance {$x$}, find a ``witness'' {$w\in f^{-1} (x)$}. {E.g.} {$f(\langle a, b\rangle)$} may output the graph {$a$}, if {$b$} is its Hamiltonian cycle (or a dirty swear, otherwise).
-A random {\it inversion problem} is a pair {$(\mu, f)$} where {$f$} is computable in polynomial time and the distribution {$\mu$} of the instances is samplable.
-So, our random inversion problems are the NP problems whose instances are generated by coin-flipping polynomial time algorithms.
-The choice of a particular distribution {$\mu$} is significant, since two different distributions may concentrate on different subsets of instances thus specifying completely unrelated problems.
+Our version of NP is constructive: the witnesses must be explicitly produced.
+It is convenient to refer to them in the inversion form: for an algorithm $f$ with $\|w\|=\|f(w)\|^{O(1)}$, given an \trm {instance} $x$, find a \trm {witness} $w\in f^{-1}(x)$.
+E.g., $f((a,b))$ may output the graph $a$, if $b$ is its Hamiltonian cycle (or else an error).
+A \trm {random inversion NP-problem (RIP)} is a pair $(\mu,f)$ where $f$ is computable in P-time and the distribution $\mu$ of the instances is samplable.
+The choice of a particular distribution $\mu$ is significant: different distributions may concentrate on different subsets of instances thus specifying completely unrelated problems.
+RIPs require actually finding witnesses for instances, so our reductions are pairs $(R,Q)$ of algorithms to map~both. \\ $f_\mu$ is $f(\St)$ excluding $x$ with $\mu(\{x\}){=}0$. $R$ is \trm{$(\mu,f)$-injective} if $R(x){\ne}R(y)$ for all $x\in f_\mu$, $y\in f(\St){\setminus}\{x\}$.

-Our reductions require explicit mappings between witnesses.
-We define reductions and randomizations of random inversion problems slightly simplifying [Venkatesan, Levin 88].
-A reduction of an inversion problem {$(\mu, f)$} to an inversion problem {$(\nu, g)$} is a pair of polynomial time algorithms {$R, Q$} such that: \begin{enumerate} \item the probability that any {$y\not=$} {\bf nil} is output by {$R$} on {$\mu-$}distributed inputs is {$O(\nu(\{y\}))$}. {I.e.} typical instances are mapped into typical instances; \item {$R$} maps a solvable instance {$x$} of {$(\mu, f)$} into a solvable instance {$y$} of {$(\nu, g)$}: for {$D=\{x:\mu(\{x\})>0\}$}, {$S:=\{0,1\}^*$}, {$R(f(S)\cap D) \subseteq g(S)$} and \item a witness for an instance produced by {$R$} can be efficiently transformed by {$Q$} into a witness for {$x$}: if {$R(x)=g(w), \, x\in D$} then {$x=f(Q(w))$}.\footnote {The polynomial time requirement is essential for {$R$} only on average over {$x$}.
-This allows a possibility to generalize completeness to problems, whose worst-case versions are not NP-complete.} \end{enumerate} Reductions are closed under composition and any fast on average algorithm for {$(\nu, g)$} yields a fast on average algorithm for {$(\mu, f)$}.
-By $\bar R(\mu)$, we denote the output distribution of $R$ when the input distribution is $\mu$.